LesFerch/WinSetView/Manual.md

 Many users have been frustrated by the default setting of the *Downloads* folder type that groups files by *Date Modified*.
 After finding the *Group by* setting and changing it to *(None)* they are frustrated to see the grouping "come back".
 In most cases, the *Group by* setting did *not* come back, but the user is simply looking at a different view of the Downloads folder.
 That's where the confusion about Explorer's folder type design comes into play.

 It's logical to assume that if one sets the view for a folder it shouldn't matter how ones gets to that folder, but in Explorer it does.
-A different route to a folder will sometimes mean that you are actually opening a different folder that points to the same place.
-Since it's a different folder, it has it's own view.
-However, all of these different folders are of the same *folder type* so, all that's required to set *Group by* to *(None)* for all of them is to set one and then use Explorer's **Apply to Folders** button to apply the change to all folders of the same type.
-This is the vital step that many users miss.
+A different route to a folder will sometimes mean that you are actually opening a different "folder" (actually a namespace) that points to the same physical location.
+Since it's a different "folder", it has it's own view.
+However, all of these different "folders" are of the same *folder type* so, you can use Explorer's **Apply to Folders** button to apply the change to (almost) all of them.
+The big exception is that **Apply to Folders** does NOT update file open / save dialog views, which is why it's better to use WinSetView to set the Downloads folder view.

-### Different Views Can Be Useful

-While most users are simply annoyed by seeing a folder, such as *Downloads*, appear with different views, depending on how they get there, having the option to have different views permanently set up to the same location can be useful.

-For example, you may find it useful to set *Pictures* to Details view with column headings, such as *Dimensions* and *Tags*, enabled and then set *Pictures Library* to large icons.
-This will give you the option to see any folder within Pictures in two different views without having to set that up every time.

 ### Apply to Folders "Bug"